 What this page is — and what it isn't

-Therapist fit is personal.
-Someone who resonates deeply with one person may be entirely wrong for another — and no list can bridge that gap.
-The directories and databases that exist for that purpose are better equipped to do it.
+It isn't a vetted list of approved therapists.
+It's a guide to vetting them yourself.
+Fit is personal — someone who resonates deeply with one person can be entirely wrong for another, and no list bridges that gap.
+Directories are built for that job.
 This page stays in its lane: helping you know what to look for once you start looking.

-The guidance here isn't clinical advice and it isn't law.
-It's survivor-derived wisdom — earned through trial, error, and real harm, through the specific education that comes from navigating a system where good intentions and poor training regularly collide, and where survivors are expected to trust credentials rather than interrogate them.
+What follows isn't clinical advice and it isn't law.
+It's survivor-derived wisdom — earned through trial, error, and real harm in a system where good intentions and poor training routinely collide, and where survivors are expected to trust credentials rather than interrogate them.

-The cautions here aren't absolutes.
-If something flagged on this page describes your current therapist and you're choosing to stay — that's your call.
-What matters is that you're making it with open eyes.
-Each flag includes the reason it carries risk, so that if you decide to proceed anyway, you know exactly what you're watching for.
+The cautions below aren't absolutes.
+If something flagged here describes your current therapist and you're choosing to stay, that's your call.
+Every flag explains the risk it carries — so if you proceed anyway, you know exactly what you're watching for.
 Informed is the goal.
 The decision is always yours.

-The purpose of this page is to help you ask better questions, hold a higher standard, and stop equating credentials with competence.
+The aim is simple: help you ask better questions, hold a higher standard, and stop equating credentials with competence.
 You are allowed to push back.
 You are allowed to walk away — even before you can articulate why.

 Your survival instincts got you this far.
 They deserve a seat at the table in your recovery too.

 If you're in active addiction or your life is in genuine crisis — trauma therapy is not your first move.
 Not because you don't deserve it.
 Because it won't hold.
-There are thresholds of stabilization that aren't negotiable, and trying to skip them doesn't speed up recovery — it slams it into the wall.
+The thresholds of stabilization aren't negotiable, and trying to skip them doesn't speed up recovery — it slams it into the wall.
 Treatment first.
 Safety first.
 Basic functioning first.

 Get stable first.
 This page will still be here.

-Before you start clicking, clear the mental hurdles that the public system may have installed in you.
+Before you start clicking, clear the mental hurdles the public system may have installed in you.

 "There aren't enough trauma resources to go around."